geoblacklight/geoblacklight_sidecar_images/README.md

 ### Show pages

-Example on adding a thumbnail to the show page sidebar.
+Example for adding a thumbnail to the show page sidebar.

 *catalog/_show_sidebar.html.erb*